Merzasphor/MWSE/docs/source/lua/api/tes3/say.rst

     Default: ``1``.
 The volume to play the sound at, relative to the voice mix channel.

 forceSubtitle (`boolean`_)
-    Default: ``false``.
     If true a subtitle will be shown, even if subtitles are disabled.

 subtitle (`string`_)
     Optional.
 The subtitle to show if subtitles are enabled, or if forceSubtitle is set.